valeriofantozzi/homework-AIFileSystem/DOCS/log.md

 **Ready for Next Phase**: The core agent system provides a solid foundation for:

 - CLI chat interface integration
-- Orchestrator implementation for safety and validation
+- supervisor implementation for safety and validation
 - Advanced file operations and tool chaining
 - Production deployment with proper logging and monitoring